 To remedy this, they could simply switch subtitles on or off – but they prefer to schedule these screenings in advance.

 And we’ve heard anecdotal stories of occasions where deaf people have turned up for subtitled screenings, and the subtitles have not been on.

 The BBC reported that the technology that removes the need for subtitles on the screen (created by Sony back in 2011) is available.
-And if used, would allow deaf cinema-goers to see the screen and the captions using the specialist glasses.
+And if used, it would allow deaf cinema-goers to see the screen and the captions using specialist glasses.

-Despite the availability of this technology, and its potential to offer more options for deaf customers, it’s not being utilised by the cinema industry.
-And, as a result, it alienates them from a popular social activity.
-And ultimately it’s not making reasonable adjustments for this large group in society.
+Despite the availability of this technology and its potential to offer more options for deaf customers, it’s not being utilised by the cinema industry.
+And as a result, it alienates them from a popular social activity.
+And ultimately, it’s not making reasonable adjustments for this large group in society.

 What can you do?

 We’ve thought about this and have a suggestion that may help!

 Why not: offer a weekly screening across a range of times of each film with subtitles.
 Add it to the website and www.yourlocalcinema.com to promote – then check if this has any impact.